Huaiyu Chen

 -

-Huaiyu Chen is an associate professor of religious studies at the School of Historical, Philosophical, and Religious Studies, with a joint appointment at the School of International Letters and Cultures.
-He has also held several visiting positions in North America, Europe, and Asia, such as a membership of the Institute for Advanced Study in Princeton in 2011-2012, a Spalding Visiting Fellowship at Clare Hall of Cambridge University in 2014-2015, a visiting professorship at Beijing Normal University in June-July 2015, a visiting scholarship at Max Planck Institute for the History of Science (MPIWG) in Berlin in June-July, 2018, and a visiting scholarship at Institute for Religions and Ethics of Tsinghua University in August, 2018.
+Huaiyu Chen is Professor of Buddhism and Chinese Religions at the School of Historical, Philosophical, and Religious Studies (SHPRS), with a joint appointment at the School of International Letters and Cultures (SILC).
+He also held several visiting positions in North America, Europe, and Asia, including a membership from the Institute for Advanced Study in Princeton in 2011-2012, a Spalding Visiting Fellowship from Clare Hall of Cambridge University in 2014-2015, a visiting scholarship from Max Planck Institute for the History of Science (MPIWG) in Berlin in June-July, 2018, and a visiting scholarship from Institute for Religions and Ethics of Tsinghua University in August, 2018.

 - Ph.D.
 Princeton University 2005